ekhorowa/IdeaBox-Application/README.md

 Ideabox is an interactive social platform that connects people creative ideas.
 Ideabox is built on node, express,and bootstrap.
-Firebase was used in storing registered uers information.
+Firebase was used in storing registered users information.

 Functionality
 Users Can: